django/deps/draft/orm-field-api-related-improvement.rst

 =========================
 1. BaseField:
 -------------
-Base structure for all Field types in django ORM wheather it is Concrete or VirtualField
+Base structure for all Field types in django ORM wheather it is Concrete, relation or VirtualField

 2. ConcreteField:
 -----------------